How to Reduce Unconscious Bias in Your Hiring Process

 Bias isn't always overt.
-It often manifests in subtle ways that favor candidates from traditional backgrounds.
-Resumes are the biggest culprit; studies have shown that identical resumes with different-sounding names receive vastly different callback rates.
-We're conditioned to look for signals like university prestige or previous employers, which often have little correlation with actual job performance.
+It often manifests in subtle ways that favor candidates from traditional backgrounds. **Resumes are the biggest culprit; a famous 2016 study showed that identical resumes with different-sounding names received vastly different callback rates.** We're conditioned to look for signals like university prestige or previous employers, which often have little correlation with actual job performance.

 The Power of Anonymized, Skills-First Screening